 Judy explains how not all our cognitive skills are lost to dementia.
 She details the rational thinking skills we lose and the intuitive thinking skills we retain; she explores how losing memory takes away the ability to visit the past but enhances our experience of the present; and describes how we lose the ability to direct and manage our attention, while other valuable skills are heightened.

-Please watch this complimentary video, “Is it Dementia or Normal Aging?” from Lesson 1:
+Please watch these complimentary dementia video topics, “Is it Dementia or Normal Aging?” and “Why Person-Centered Care Works” from Lesson 1:

 DAWN HomeCare online dementia course enhances companionship